CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - identity continuity
 - conversational continuity
 - computational efficiency
-- universality across domains
+- applicability across domains

-This is the backbone of TS.
+This is the backbone of the architecture.

----

-# **7.4 How Much Cognition TS Can Cover**
+### **7.4 How Much Cognition TS Can Cover**

-TS covers the **structured, stable, machine‑tractable portion of cognition**:
+TS targets the structured, stable, machine-tractable portion of cognition:

 - conversation
 - reasoning